• Home

 The Yale Food Addiction Scale 2.0 (YFAS 2.0)

-• It is a validated research tool that measures negative, positive, and permissive beliefs about disordered eating (e.g., negative beliefs about loss of control, positive beliefs about perceived benefits, and beliefs that permit disordered eating to continue). (e.g., Cooper, 2017; Burton & Abbott, 2018).
+• (E.g., negative beliefs about loss of control; positive beliefs about perceived benefits, and beliefs that permit disordered eating) (e.g., Cooper, 2017; Burton & Abbott, 2018).

 Take the EBQ-18